10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### Commenting

 We follow WordPress official commenting standards.
-Do not hesitate to be very verbose with your comments, especially when documenting a tricky hack.
+Do not hesitate to be very verbose with your comments, especially when documenting a tricky part of your CSS.
 Use comment blocks to separate the different sections of a partial, and/or to describe what styles the partial covers:

 ```css
 /**